EssiasSouza/backup-cleaning/README.md

 - The first setting is the time at which the application should be run again.
 This time is defined in seconds.
 - Log folder and name.
 You can choose the best name and location for that.
 - Days to count before the current computer date to purge folders and its files.
-- Root path that the application needs to look for subfolders with data modifications under the date of purge.
-You can define the value for that if today is 2024/05/20 and you set the value as 15, the application will delete only folders that was modificated under or equal 2024/05/04.
+- Root path that the application needs to search for subfolders with modification date below the maximum purge date.
+For example, if you set the value to 15 and the current date is 2024/05/20, the application will only delete folders that were modified on dates less than or equal to 2024/05/04.

 ### Required dependences
 You can run this application in a **Linux** server with **Python 3.6** installed
 - You just need to run the command: python ./backup-cleaning.py

-Or if your server uses a Windows operational system you can do that compiling the application using the following steps.
+Or if your server uses a Windows operating system you can do this by compiling the application following these steps below.
-- Install in your computer the **Python 3.6**
+- Install on your computer the **Python 3.6**
-- Install the PyInstaller (pip install pyinstaller)
+- Also install the PyInstaller (pip install pyinstaller)
 - Download these project files on your computer
-- Open the project folder in the same terminal
+- Open the project folder on the same terminal
 - **Type the command**: pyinstaller --onefile .\backup-cleaning.py
-- Copy the file backup-cleaning.exe saved from the **dist** folder on a folder on the target computer.
+- Copy the file **backup-cleaning.exe** saved from the **dist** folder on a folder on the destination computer.
-- Also copy the settings.json to the same folder on the target computer.
+- Also copy the settings.json file to the same folder on the target computer.
 - You can create a service using NSSM application, or a task on the Windows or just run the backup-cleaning.exe

 ### How to run tests?